 Copy and paste the original map and adjust the limits and scale to create an inset map.

-To add your vote to our suggestion file for a map magnifier, please email firstname.lastname@example.org.
+To add your vote to our suggestion file for a map magnifier or inset map creation tool, please email firstname.lastname@example.org.

 Updated November 2, 2021